-On 7th of July 2022, the Polish Office of Competition and Consumer Protection (UOKiK) announced the launch of a preliminary investigation into anticompetitive agreements allegedly concluded by Empire Brands with its retailers.
+On 7 July 2022, the Polish Office of Competition and Consumer Protection (the Polish Competition Authority, 'UOKiK') announced the launch of a preliminary investigation into anticompetitive agreements allegedly concluded by Empire Brands with its retailers.

 Empire Brands is a producer of pet food for cats and dogs.
 UOKiK came into possession of information that the company may have fixed resale prices with its retailers.
 It allowed UOKiK to obtain a court warrant to search Empire Brands’ premises.
 UOKiK carried out a dawn raid and collected further evidence which is now being examined.